canonical/charmed-kubeflow-uats/README.md

 #### Prerequisites for KServe UATs

-To be able to run the KServe UATs behind proxy, first you need to configure `kserve-controller` and `knative-serving` charms to function behind proxy.
+To be able to run UATs requiring KServe (e2e-wine, kserve, mlflow-kserve) behind proxy, first you need to configure `kserve-controller` and `knative-serving` charms to function behind proxy.

 > [!NOTE]